Serrin's overdetermined problems on epigraphs: Introduction

-This gives a partial answer to the above conjecture.
-Indeed, since problem \eqref{probleme} is invariant by euclidean isometries, all the natural solutions of \eqref{probleme} corresponding to the affine functions $g(x) = a \cdot x + b$, $ a \neq 0$, are ruled out by the additional condition on $g$ at infinity.
+In 2010, A. Farina and E. Valdinoci \cite{FVarma} introduced a new geometric tool that allowed them to improve the above result without any additional technical condition at infinity on $g$, but under the dimensional constraint $N \leq 3$.
+Specifically, they proved the following result :

-In 2010, A. Farina and E. Valdinoci \cite{FVarma} introduced a new geometric tool that allowed them to prove the \textit{conjecture BCNe} without any additional condition on $g$, but under the dimensional constraint $N \leq 3$ (see Theorem 1.8 in \cite{FVarma}).
-Specifically, they proved the following : \textit{if $f$ is of Allen-Cahn type, $g \in C^3$ is a globally Lipschitz-continuous function and problem \eqref{probleme} admits a bounded $C^2$-solution, then $\Omega $ is an affine half-space and $u$ is one-dimensional.}
+\textit{if $f$ is of Allen-Cahn type, $g \in C^3$ is a globally Lipschitz-continuous function and problem \eqref{probleme} admits a bounded $C^2$-solution, then $\Omega $ is an affine half-space and $u$ is one-dimensional.}

 Moreover, in \cite{FVarma} it is proved that :